mark-watson/haskell_book/manuscript/tutorial-pure.md

 Lines 1 and 3 should be understandable to you: we are creating a partial function like **(* 7)** and passing it to **map'** to apply to the list **[0..5]**.

 The syntax for the function in line 5 is called an *anonymous* *function*.
 Lisp programers, like myself, refer to this as a lambda expression.
 In any case, I often prefer using *anonymous* *functions* when a function will not be used elsewhere.
-In line 5 the argement to the anonymous inline function is **x** and the body of the function is **(x + 1) * 2**.
+In line 5 the argument to the anonymous inline function is **x** and the body of the function is **(x + 1) * 2**.

 I do ask you to not get carried away with using too many anonymous inline functions because they can make code a little less readable.
 When we put our code in modules, by default every symbol (like function names) in the module is externally visible.
 However, if we explicitly export symbols in a module **do** expression then only the explicitly exported symbols are visible by other code that uses the module.
 Here is an example: